 Due to the accurate and fast nature of the YOLOv3 object detection algorithm, it is possible to do real-time object detection (Redmon and Farhadi, 2018).
-This real-time track detection is only available on the offline application because, because of the lack of the required GPU power on our server.
-In the offline, downloadable application of AI-Track-tive it is possible to let a DNN detect fission tracks on live images from your computer screen.
+In AI-Track-tive it is possible to let a DNN detect fission tracks on live images from your computer screen.
 The only drawback for the "live fission track recognition" is the computer processing time of approximately 0.3 to 0.5 seconds, depending on the hardware of the computer system.
 Real-time object detecting neural networks are much more useful in environments in which the detected objects are dynamic.
 Obviously, etched semi-tracks are static, so it is not so helpful to detect fission tracks on live images.
 The usefulness of this "live recognition" function might be twofold.
 The first application lies in the fast evaluation of the trained Deep Neural Networks.
-The second potential application relates to an implementation into microscope software.
-"Smart" microscopes using live semi-track recognition could distinguish apatite (containing semi-tracks) from other minerals which are in between the apatite grains.
+The second application relates to an implementation into microscope software.
+"Smart" microscopes using live semi-track track recognition could distinguish apatite (containing semi-tracks) from other minerals which are in between the apatite grains.